Generalised Anxiety Disorder (GAD) can be a long-term condition.

 - dry mouth

 As with SSRIs, some of the side effects are more common in the first 1 or 2 weeks of treatment.
-These usually settle as your body adjusts to the medication.
+These usually settle as your body adjusts to the medicine.

-If SSRIs and SNRIs aren't suitable for you, pregabalin is an option.
-This is a medication known as an anticonvulsant.
+If SSRIs and SNRIs are not suitable for you, pregabalin is an option.
+This is a medicine known as an anticonvulsant.
 It is used to treat conditions such as epilepsy.
-It is also beneficial in treating anxiety.
+It can also help treat anxiety.